 I know someone from my high school who is going to CMU this fall.
 Is it a good idea for us to select each other as roommates?

 The answer depends on the roommates.
 Many times, people choose someone who is familiar, but not really known well, because it provides a sense of security.
-If you are considering selecting a roommate, please make sure you ask questions in depth about his or her personal habits.
+If you are considering selecting a roommate, make sure you ask questions about his or her personal habits.
 These are the most important factors for roommate success.
 For example, two people may describe themselves as “morning people.”
 However, a person who wakes at 6 a.m. daily has a different perspective than the person who considers 10 a.m. early.

 My best friend from high school and I want to be roommates.
 Does that seem like a good idea?